andr2535/file_hasher/README.md

 #### Other OS than Linux

-File_hasher has only been tested on Linux.
-However I don't see any reason why it wouldn't work on Windows or Mac OS.
+File_hasher should work on Windows, Mac is still not tested.

 ## License